wojake/awesome-xrpl/readme.md

 # XRPL Tokens

+Did you know the XRPL can issue other assets?
+It was implicit in it's mission to reduce friction for payments.
+All [issued currencies (_aka tokens_)](https://xrpl.org/issued-currencies-overview.html) are interoperable by default.

+The DEX unlocks [auto-bridging](https://xrpl.org/autobridging.html), and [path finding](https://xrpl.org/paths.html).

+## Token Explorers

 - [XUMM.Community Token List](https://xumm.community/tokens) - 🪄✨ <kbd>M</kbd><kbd>T</kbd> See all tokens
   issued on the XRPL, as well as issue your own token using the wizard that steps you through the process.